Stress management is certainly a skill that we all want to acquire during scary, stressful, and anxiety-provoking times.

 Natural anxiolytics, such as walking in nature, reading a book, practicing meditation, getting a massage, doing deep breathing exercises, etc. can be greatly beneficial to you.

 5.Consuming foods fortified with magnesium promotes physical and mental relaxation:

 Not all foods are created equal.
 Therefore, choose a food that is soothing to your nervous system.

 It is especially the minerals contained in the food that allows us to better manage stress.
 In fact, magnesium is certainly the one that has the most positive effects in combating stress.

-Try magnesium, it can only relieve your stress.
+Do not be hesitant to try magnesium; it can only relieve your stress.
 Bananas, green vegetables, oleaginous fruits (nuts, almonds…), cocoa, and cereals are also recommended foods in the event of a stressful period.

-The recap of the 5 effective techniques to manage stress:
+A recap of the 5 effective techniques to manage stress:

 Don't rush and take your time to focus on the present moment:

 - Say no to requests that take up your time and energy if you don't like them.